ibm-cloud-docs/containers/classic-flavors.md

 The flavors listed here might differ from what is actually available for your cluster.
 You can find a list of available flavors specific to your clusters by running **`ibmcloud ks flavor ls`** [command](/docs/containers?topic=containers-kubernetes-service-cli#cs_flavor_ls) or review the list of flavors when creating a cluster in the console.

 These conditions might impact cluster flavor availability:
 - **Operating system specifications**: Some flavors have specific operating system requirements.
-When selecting a flavor in the console, make sure you have the correct zone and operating system selections for your needs.
+When selecting a flavor in the console, make sure that you have the correct zone and operating system selections for your needs.
 - **Pricing**: For pricing information, see the [{{site.data.keyword.containerlong_notm}} console](https://cloud.ibm.com/containers/cluster-management/catalog/pricing?platformType=kubernetes){: external}.